ETHZ-INS/BehaviorFlow/README.md

     ##  $ rear.classifier:'data.frame': 59 obs. of  6 variables:
     ##  $ kmeans.25      :'data.frame': 59 obs. of  50 variables:

-lets have a look at rearing classifier results (where we have three possible classes: None = no rearing, Supported = supported rearing and Unsupported = unsupported rearing)
+Let's have a look at rearing classifier results (where we have three possible classes: None = no rearing, Supported = supported rearing and Unsupported = unsupported rearing)